 I consider most used accessories to be relatively low on the ookey-germy scale – with the possible exception of scarves – but jewelry is even less likely to carry cooties.
 And friends, thrift stores are just lousy with funky, cheap, unique costume jewelry.
 This is another great option if you’re pressed for time since a quick peek in an obliging mirror will tell you immediately if a necklace or pair of earrings will work.
 Other fabulous places to shop for used jewelry?
 Flea markets, antique fairs/shops, and garage sales.

 Try on a few coats

 OK, coats you might want to dry clean before wearing.
 But they’re making this list for a few important reasons: They can be assessed without hitting the fitting rooms, they are among the goods most likely to have aged well despite years of use, they are an incredible value when purchased used, and they are typically confined to a small section of the thrift store.
-I know it’s August, but now is a GREAT time to thrift for coats.
-Most stores have fall stock on the floor now, so saunter on by and slip on a trench or a bomber.
+Late summer is a GREAT time to thrift for coats.
+Most stores have fall stock on the floor, so saunter on by and slip on a trench or a bomber.